jywu20/Notes/Computer Science/Circuit/HDL.md

-but in a real-time program, because an input variable is attached to some sensor or things like that or is maintained by a mouse driver or keyboard driver (the two scenarios are semantically the same), or because an output variable is to be set to several different values within one invokation, that's no longer the case.
+but in a real-time program, because an input variable is attached to some sensor or things like that or is maintained by a mouse driver or keyboard driver (the two scenarios are semantically the same), or because an output variable is to be set to several different values within one invokation (to, for example, periodically change what LED gets lightened), that's no longer the case.
 The keyword `volatile` in C is used to label an argument that changes when it's not supposed to change.

-The `volatile` semantics is also important in HLS, for obvious reasons: if several accesses are made to the same variable, optimization often combines them into one, but if that variable is volatile, this shouldn't be done.
+The `volatile` semantics is also important in HLS, for obvious reasons (see e.g. [the end of this section](#assignments-in-sequential-logic)): if several accesses are made to the same variable, optimization often combines them into one, but if that variable is volatile, this shouldn't be done.

-A better, more semantically clear way to capture such behaviors is to use a stream object, which can be read or written to.
+## Streaming

+One way to "regularize" a volatile input is to turn it into a stream.
+(This may result in information loss, but hey, given the fact that actual hardwares take time to do computation, some data loss is inevitable, so why not making the sampling rate explicit?)
 A volatile output variable, when received by another function as an input variable, should also be recognized as volatile in the second function.
 But if you don't realize that it is volatile,